Georgians in Turkey: Numbers and distribution

+According to 1922 data, Artvin Province had a population of 63,786, including 21,590 Georgians (Imerkhevians) and 11,453 Laz.

+There are 420 villages in Turkey inhabited by descendants of Georgian muhajirs (Chveneburi), of which 280 are located in the Black Sea region and 140 in the Marmara region.

+The total number of ethnic Georgians in Turkey is unknown, and estimates vary considerably among different sources.
+This is largely because only a small proportion of them speak their ancestral language, while ethnic affiliation is not recorded in the census.

 Imerkhevians

-Imerkhevians (Shavshetians) are an ethnographic subgroup of Georgians who speak the Imerkhevian dialect (imerkheuli) of the Georgian language, which shares many common features with the neighboring Adjarian.
+Imerkhevians (Shavshetians) are an ethnographic subgroup of Georgians who speak the Imerkhevian dialect (imerkheuli) of the Georgian language, which shares many features with the neighboring Adjarian dialect.
 Imerkhevians are the indigenous population of Artvin Province.

-The majority of the Imerkhevians today live in an area they call Imerkhevi.
-The population of Imerkhevi is largely composed of ethnic Georgians, who inhabit 14 hamlets around Meydancık (formerly known as Diobani).
-These settlements have both official Turkish and unofficial Georgian names.
-Reflecting some internal differentiation persisting in Turkey's Georgian community, the Imerkhevians claim a different origin from the Georgians in the Borçka area, who have adopted an inclusive Adjar identity.
-The Imerkhevians are Sunni Muslims, closely integrated with the Turkish society.
-Almost all are bilingual in Georgian and Turkish.
+Today, most Imerkhevians live in Artvin Province, particularly in the region known as Imerkhevi.
+The population of Imerkhevi is predominantly composed of ethnic Georgians, with 14 villages and hamlets located around Meydancık (historically known as Diobani) traditionally regarded as part of the Imerkhevi region.
+These settlements have both official Turkish and traditional Georgian names.
+However, Imerkhevians are not limited to these settlements and are also found elsewhere in Artvin Province.
+Reflecting a degree of internal differentiation within Turkey's Georgian community, the Imerkhevians claim a distinct origin from the Georgians of the Borçka area, many of whom identify as Adjars.
+The Imerkhevians are Sunni Muslims and are closely integrated into Turkish society.

-Georgians in Turkey experienced assimilation those people today are Lazs and Imerkartvels who mostly live in Artvin.